jeremykenedy/laravel-users/readme.md

     // Enable Optional Roles Middleware on the users assignments 'rolesEnabled'                  => false,

+    // Set group route prefix
+    'routePrefix'                   => '',

+    // set to true to load routes from routes/web.php instead of the package routes.
+    // Note: you have to manually navigate to the package directory and copy the
+    // routes from routes/web.php and paste them in your routes/web.php file.
+    'useCustomRoutes'                   => false,

     /*
      | Enable Roles Middlware on the usability of this package.